 How it should be

 If you want to run a test like this in different browsers I can recommend browsershots.org

 I visually inspected all the test results and combined them into a table.
 Now you can easily see which features you can use in your SVG graphics made with Adobe Illustrator.

-Effects with an asterisk (*) are exported as embedded bitmaps by Adobe Illustrator.
+Effects with an exclamation mark (!) are exported as embedded bitmaps by Adobe Illustrator.
 These are not desirable as the SVG loses resolution independence.

 Creating SVG visuals using Illustrator is great for creating resolution independent detailed graphics for the web.
 You can create complex visuals if you know how to work around the current limitations.